Skip navigation links

 This program requires an additional $20.00 software fee per semester.

 The university reserves the right to make changes in the types, structures, rates for fees, and tuition.
 Every effort will be made to give as much advance notice as possible.
+In addition to tuition and fees, there are other expenses associated with your Cost of Attendance.
+A breakdown of a graduate student budget can be found here.

 The MSU Value Promise